 Add: A student may add a course prior to the second meeting of the class.
-Any additions to the student's schedule after the second class meeting must be approved by the Dean of the School in which the course is offered.
-No additions will be permitted after the day identified as the "Last Day for Refunds" in the applicable quarter.
+Any additions to the student's schedule after the second class meeting must be approved by the dean of the school in which the course is offered.
+No additions will be permitted after the day identified as the last day for refunds in the applicable quarter.

-Resignation: Resignation occurs when a student decides to withdraw from all courses in which the student is enrolled and registered.
-If a student resigns prior to the day identified as the "Last Day for Refunds," the courses will be deleted from the record.
+Resignation: Resignation occurs when a student decides to withdraw from all courses for which he or she is registered.
+If a student resigns prior to the day identified as the last day for refunds, the courses will be deleted from the record.

-The deadline for withdrawing from a course is 5 p.m. on the Friday that is the mid-point of the quarter.
+The deadline for withdrawing from a course is 5 P.M. on the Friday that is the midpoint of the quarter.
 This date is specified in the quarter calendar.
 In order to withdraw before the deadline, the student must obtain the appropriate form and complete the process as prescribed in the Records Office.
-After the last day for refunds, the form must be signed by the instructor of the course, who will assign a "W", or by the head of the department in those highly unusual circumstances of an instructor's unavailability.
+After the last day for refunds, the form must be signed by the instructor of the course, who will assign a "W," or by the head of the department in the unusual circumstances of an instructor's unavailability.
 A schedule adjustment is officially recognized when the completed form is returned to the Finance/Records Office.
 It is the student's responsibility to ensure that all steps of the withdrawal process have been completed by the deadline.
-When this process is completed, a grade of "W" (Withdrawal) will be recorded.
+When this process is completed, a grade of "W" (withdrawal) will be recorded.

-When a student, as a result of exceptional or unusual circumstances, is forced to withdraw from a course after the established withdrawal date for the quarter, the student may petition in writing the Dean of the school in which the course is offered for a grade of "W".
-A student may not withdraw from a course after the deadline if he is failing.
-The Dean will contact the student's instructor to determine the student's scholastic standing at the time of the request to withdraw.
+When a student, as a result of exceptional or emergency circumstances, is forced to withdraw from a course after the established withdrawal date for the quarter, the student may petition in writing the dean of the school in which the course is offered for a grade of "W." A student may not withdraw from a course after the deadline if he or she is failing.
+The dean will contact the student's instructor to determine the student's scholastic standing at the time of the request to withdraw.

-Withdrawal: Withdrawal occurs when a student withdraws from some but not all of the courses for which he/she is registered.
-The procedures and rules are the same as those identified in "Resignation" above.
+Withdrawal: Withdrawal occurs when a student withdraws from some but not all of the courses for which he or she is registered.
+The procedures and rules are the same as those identified in Resignation above.